The Science of Our Work: Development of the Global Mindset Inventory

 - Having impressive psychometric properties, as evidenced by its strong reliability scores and multidimensional validity properties, provides insight to an individual’s Global Mindset

-- The GMI survey consists of less than 100 questions which were developed and verified through a process of confirmatory factor analyses with internal and external reliability tests
+- The GMI survey consists of 76 questions which were developed and verified through a process of confirmatory factor analyses with internal and external reliability tests

 - The GMI instrument scales of Intellectual Capital, Psychological Capital and Social Capital were developed based on theory development and statistical analyses of the Global Mindset construct